mtozzo/achievers-api-tutorial/tutorial/step1.md

 - NodeJS: https://nodejs.org/en/download/
 - Yarn: https://yarnpkg.com/en/docs/install

-This tutorial was written with npm v6.1.0 and Yarn v1.7.0 .
+This tutorial was written with npm v6.1.0 and Yarn v1.7.0.

-We're going to start by following the steps listed on the official ReactJS documentaion ( https://reactjs.org/docs/add-react-to-a-new-app.html ) for creating a new React App.
+We're going to start by following the steps listed on the official [ReactJS documentaion]( https://reactjs.org/docs/add-react-to-a-new-app.html) for creating a new React App.
 Execute the following on the command line:

 ```
 npx create-react-app achievers-api-tutorial